-The Playford Trust is delighted to partner with Ultra Electronics to offer a $10,000 scholarship to a student commencing 3rd or 4th year in one of the following areas – electronic engineering, computer science, systems engineering or applied physics.
+The Playford Trust is thrilled to partner with specialist electrical and electronics engineering firm, Ultra Electronics, to offer a $10,000 scholarship for a third or fourth-year student in electronic engineering, computer science, systems engineering or applied physics.

-Ultra Electronics Australia provides and supports a wide range of solutions and services across a number of domains, including Electronic Warfare, ISR, tactical communications, and Maritime and Underwater Warfare.
+Ultra Electronics Australia provides a wide range of solutions across a number of domains, including electronic warfare, ISR (intelligence surveillance and reconnaissance), tactical communications, and maritime and underwater warfare.

-The successful applicant will have the opportunity to undertake a work placement at Ultra Electronics – a successful business with a global footprint.
-The aim is to help the student develop skills and knowledge and enhance their industry experience.
+The successful applicant will have the opportunity to undertake a work placement with the company, which has a global reach.
+The aim of the placement is to help the student develop skills and knowledge and enhance their industry experience.
 They will work on challenging and interesting projects in a collaborative environment.
 The type of work to be undertaken – and level of commitment – will be negotiated between the successful student and Ultra Electronics.

 Applications for the 2020 scholarship close Friday 17 January 2020.